Safe Ways to Invest if You’re Terrified of Risk

 Do Safe Investments Actually Exist?

 When you think about the risks of investing, you probably think about losing principal, i.e., the original amount you invested.
-If you keep your money in a bank account, there’s virtually no chance of that happening because deposits of up to $250,000 are FDIC insured.
+If you keep your money in a savings account, there’s virtually no chance of that happening because deposits of up to $250,000 are insured by the Federal Deposit Insurance Corporation (FDIC).

-So while you’re not at risk of losing principal, you still face purchasing power risk, which is the risk that your money loses value.
-Your money needs to earn enough to keep up with inflation to avoid losing purchasing power.
-If inflation continues at 2.3%, buying $100 worth of groceries will cost you $102.30 a year from now.
+So while you’re not at risk of losing principal by stashing your funds in savings accounts, you could still lose purchasing power.
+In personal finance, purchasing power risk means that your money will lose value if it doesn’t earn enough to keep up with inflation.
+If inflation continues at 8.5%, buying $100 worth of groceries will cost you $108.50 a year from now.
 If you’re saving over decades toward retirement, you’ll be able to buy a whole lot less groceries in your golden years.

 There’s also the risk of missed opportunity.
-By playing it too safe, you’re unlikely to earn the returns you need to grow into a sufficient nest egg.
+By playing it too safe, you’re unlikely to earn the returns you need to generate income and grow your savings into a sufficient nest egg.

-Though there’s no such thing as a risk-free investment, there are plenty of safe ways to invest your money.
+Though there’s no such thing as a risk-free investment (all investing involves risk!), there are plenty of safe ways to invest your money.

 You get a fixed interest rate as long as you don’t withdraw your money before the maturity date.
 Typically, the longer the duration, the higher the interest rate.